MercuryWorkshop/anuraOS/documentation/Anura-API.md

 # The Anura Internal API

-This document has a brief explanation of all the Anura JS APIs and how to use them
+This document has a brief explanation of all the Anura JS APIs and how to use them.

 ## anura.settings

 This API is used to define system settings in Anura, it is a key value store of JS objects.

-### anura.settings.get
+### Functions

+#### anura.settings.get: `string | undefined`

-This api allows you to get settings and change already defined settings values.
+This api allows you to get a value in the key value store.

 **Usage:**